 We are strongly committed to equality of opportunity and will apply objective criteria in all shortlisting and selection processes.
-We aim to ensure there is no discrimination on the basis of sex, sexual orientation, gender reassignment, marital status, disability, race, nationality, ethnic origin, colour, religion or belief, class or age in recruitment and working at Chambers.
-We are committed to making reasonable adjustments to accommodate candidates with a disability.
-We particularly welcome applications from black and minority ethnic candidates, transgender candidates and those with a disability, who are underrepresented in our membership.
+We aim to ensure there is no discrimination on the basis of sex, sexual orientation, gender reassignment, marital status, disability, race, nationality, ethnic origin, colour, religion or belief, class or age.